 How to start something, if you don’t want anything?
 How to make a decision and act?
 Before to answer these questions, let’s understand how our brain works.
-For our creativity, social and cognitive skills are mainly responsible the prefrontal cortex.

 “The most important are connections … good neural connections,” — the author is not known.

+The prefrontal cortex is responsible for our social, cognitive and creativity skills.
 When we experience emotions — both positive and negative — stable neural connections are formed in the brain and thus a certain mental pattern is fixed.
 If we often repeat the same actions or experience the same feelings for a long time, stable neural connections are formed not only in the cortex, but also in the limbic system of the brain, which is responsible for the formation of unconscious behavioral responses, learning abilities, long-term memory, motivation. and emotions.

 Repetitions can create automatism, and then connections will be firmly strengthened in our cerebellum, a part of the brain that plays an important role in fine motor skills, coordination, sense of time, as well as participates in cognitive functions such as attention and language acquisition, and also in reaction to fear and pleasure.
 It receives information from other parts of the brain and processes it to fine tune motor activity.
 Due to this we, for example, drive a car and at the same time talk on the phone, breathe and walk, without thinking about it.
 These actions are “recorded” in the deep parts of the brain and are performed automatically, without the involvement of consciousness.